jtndr26/Zomato/README.md

 ![image](https://github.com/jtndr26/Zomato/assets/78334379/6d8fd000-3bdf-4b6c-80b1-2852b5683f4b)
 ![image](https://github.com/jtndr26/Zomato/assets/78334379/1271323d-0b0c-4464-88dd-19eb0b315543)

+### Result:
+1. **Sentiment Analysis**: Customer reviews were analyzed to gauge sentiments, revealing insights into customer satisfaction levels, popular dishes, and areas for improvement.
+Positive and negative sentiments were identified and visualized to understand customer preferences and pain points.

+2. **Segmentation of Restaurants**: Utilizing clustering techniques, Zomato restaurants were segmented into distinct groups based on factors such as cuisine type, pricing, location, and customer ratings.
+This segmentation allowed for targeted marketing strategies and operational optimizations tailored to each segment's characteristics.

+3. **Visualizations**: The data was visualized using various techniques such as scatter plots, heatmaps, and bar charts to provide intuitive insights into restaurant performance, customer preferences, and market trends.
+These visualizations facilitated easy interpretation of complex data and informed decision-making processes.

+4. **Business Recommendations**: Based on the analysis, actionable recommendations were formulated to address business challenges and capitalize on opportunities.
+These recommendations included strategies to enhance customer experience, improve restaurant operations, optimize menu offerings, and target specific customer segments more effectively.

+Overall, the analysis provided valuable insights for both Zomato and its partner restaurants, enabling data-driven decision-making and strategic planning to drive growth and improve customer satisfaction in the Indian food industry.

 ### Conclusion:
 The analysis of Zomato restaurant data for each city in India revealed valuable insights into customer sentiments, restaurant clustering, cuisine preferences, and cost-benefit dynamics.
 By leveraging sentiment analysis and clustering techniques, we were able to identify patterns and trends that can guide both customers and the company in making informed decisions.
 The visualization of data facilitated easy interpretation and understanding of key findings.
 Overall, this project offers actionable recommendations for customers seeking the best dining experiences and for the company to enhance its offerings and address areas of improvement in the Indian food industry.